California’s North Coast: Wildlife, Waves and Wine

 The Coastal Trail is open from dawn to dusk, admission is free.

 No matter which Nature adventure you choose on Mendocino Coast, you will have an unforgettable experience.
-This area is perfect for unplugging, ducking under the radar and immersing
+This area is perfect for unplugging, ducking under the radar, and immersing yourself in nature.

 Gear for adventure